Dace Melbārde: Political action

 She joined the political party National Alliance in February 2014.
 The same year she was elected to the parliament of the Republic of Latvia, the Saeima.
 She was re-elected to the Saeima at the next term as well.
 On 22 August 2022 she left the National Alliance and joined New Unity.

+On 6 March 2025, she was confirmed as Minister of Education and Science, replacing Anda Čakša.